PaulGriz/DocGobbler/README.md

 #### 5.)
 Go to `src/configs/ai-configs.ts` and edit the QA_TEMPLATE

 - The `QA_TEMPLATE` is the "System Prompt" for the AI.
 Customize it to fit your documents or objective for your own goals.
 - The `CONDENSE_TEMPLATE` is not as important, and I'm using the standard prompt from other Langchain projects.

-#### 6.) 🏃‍♂️ Run the Project!
+#### 6.) 🏃‍♂️ Run the Project

 - `pnpm run dev`

 ## 🎨 How to Customize